 I guess that’s the thing with the internet – incorrect information can spread pretty quickly and before you know it, it becomes officially accepted.

-But anyway, let’s not get too bogged down in the etymology of the thing – let’s get in there and take a look at how it works!
+But anyway, let’s not get too bogged down in the etymology of the thing – let’s get in there and take a look at how it works, shall we?

 How To Use The Eisenhower Box?